rsanger/RouteFlow/README.md

+Note: this is terrible code that needs to be rebased and significantly tidied.
+So, yeah.
+Dont use this code.
+Just here for people to play with.

 # Welcome
 This version of RouteFlow is a beta developers' release intended to evaluate RouteFlow for providing virtualized IP routing services on one or more OpenFlow switches.